-- 1. Students must pay attention to instruction and follow techniques that are being taught by the coaches and do their best to perform skills as instructed. - 2.
-Do not start play or practice, including warm-ups, until a coach is present and instructs you to begin. - 3.
-No hazing or initiations, EVER. - 4.
-There is no such thing as a "Tradition" that embarrasses a student.
+1. Students must pay attention to instruction and follow techniques that are being taught by the coaches and do their best to perform skills as instructed.

+2. Do not start play or practice, including warm-ups, until a coach is present and instructs you to begin.

+4. There is no such thing as a "Tradition" that embarrasses a student.
 If you think there is such a "tradition" ask the coach if it is OK.

-- 1. Choose a suit which fits comfortably and dries easily.
-Wear supportive undergarments to practices and competitions. - 2.
-Goggles are highly recommended.
-They prevent eye irritation and may protect the eyes from "flying arms" or other swimmers during practice. - 3.
-Earplugs are helpful in avoiding ear infections.
-Soft wax earplugs can be molded to fit into the ear to keep water out. - 4.
-A swim cap can help keep hair out of the eyes and keep you warmer during practice by preventing body heat from being lost. - 5.
-Wear warm clothing after showering will to help maintain body heat. - 6.
-Players should evaluate their hydration status daily (via urine color, thrst), and strive to consume enough water each day to ensure hydration. - 7.
-Players with seizure, neuromuscular, renal, cardiac, insulin/diabetic, chronic skeletal problems, disorders or diseases, or other severe medical conditions must present a physician's approval prior to participation in any practice session. - 8.
-No horseplay, rough-housing, hazing or initiations.
+1. Choose a suit which fits comfortably and dries easily.
+Wear supportive undergarments to practices and competitions.

+2. Goggles are highly recommended.
+They prevent eye irritation and may protect the eyes from "flying arms" or other swimmers during practice.

+3. Earplugs are helpful in avoiding ear infections.
+Soft wax earplugs can be molded to fit into the ear to keep water out.

+4. A swim cap can help keep hair out of the eyes and keep you warmer during practice by preventing body heat from being lost.

+5. Wear warm clothing after showering will to help maintain body heat.

+6. Players should evaluate their hydration status daily (via urine color, thirst), and strive to consume enough water each day to ensure hydration.

+7. Players with seizure, neuromuscular, renal, cardiac, insulin/diabetic, chronic skeletal problems, disorders or diseases, or other severe medical conditions must present a physician's approval prior to participation in any practice session.